wiencheck/Bauly/README.md

 It internally manages a queue of pending banners.
 Only one banner can be displayed at a time.
 Remember to call these methods **only from the main thread**.

 ##### Displaying banner
-To display a banner, use one of the following methods:
+To display a banner, simply use the `present` method and provide title and other information for the banner:
 ```swift
 public func present(title: String,
                 subtitle: String?,